In this post, I share my ideas to live a happy life by following some simple, realistic & statistically valid ways.

 Messi is getting better everyday because of Ronaldo; Ronaldo is getting better everyday because of Messi.
 Same is true for Google & Microsoft, Pepsi & Coca-cola, Adidas & Nike.
 They do healthy comparisons.
 If they can do it better why can’t we?

 But they know the limit.
 They don’t attach themselves with the outcome.
 If they do, they will burn out soon.
 They accept the result & learn from it.
 So, do a healthy comparison if you want to get better in the long term.
 Healthy comparison is a win-win condition.
 Both parties get better.

 Give your damns to things only you can control & don’t lie to yourself.
 Be realistic & optimistic.

-FYI, If you have food, cloths & a home to live, you are already far more happier than billions of people in the world.
+FYI, If you have food, clothes & a home to live in, you are already far happier than billions of people in the world.
 Think this way.

 Since the evolution of mankind, 100 billion human beings have walked the Earth.
 If you are reading this, you are likely in the top 1% by any measure: opportunity, security, happiness.
 In fact, you might be in the top 0.1% or even 0.01%.
 What an amazing opportunity.
 You’re truly among the blessed.

 Happiness is all that matters at the end of the day.